kirschner-lab/calipro-lhs-vs-abc-smc/README.md

 Then in the root directory with the `build.ninja` file, run the `ninja` command to run the model simulations and plot their outputs.
-Output results are also available in a separate 1.1 GB release.
+Output results are also available in a separate 1.1 GB release (v1.1).
-Note the the `build.ninja` file was added later to try and automate running the entire analysis, therefore please instead refer to the output results release as the primary results reference.
+Note the the `build.ninja` file was added later to try and automate running the entire analysis, therefore please instead refer to the output results release (v1.1) as the primary results reference.

 Informal discussion of Bayesian pairs plots and parameter summaries